Project-Counter/cop5/source/07-processing/08-internet-robots-and-crawlers.rst

 Internet Robots and Crawlers
 ----------------------------

+The use of internet robots, crawlers and spiders has the potential to artificially inflate usage statistics.
+Only genuine, user-driven usage should be reported in COUNTER usage reports.
 Activity that is not initiated by human users (that is, activity initiated by autonomous systems without immediate human oversight or control) SHOULD NOT be included in COUNTER usage reports.
 This rule is a SHOULD NOT due to the challenges presented by rapidly changing technology and user behavior in defining activity that is not initiated by human users.

 Traditional Bots and Crawlers